tenfef/SlashCSS/content/docs/module/table.md

 ##### Basic Usage

-The table module is defined with the `table` class.
+The table component is defined with the `table` class.
 By default the table width will only be as wide to fit the content.
-To make the table span the full width assign the `width:100%` modifier.
+To make the table span the full width assign the `width:100%` component.
 Table rows or table cells can have hover states using the `hover` component.

 <table class="table width:100% margin-bottom:2">
   <thead>